monika-hrda/memory-game/README.md

 * #### Colour Scheme

+The colour scheme has been designed to give a unified front with muted pastel colours.
+Colours on the buttons calling to action stand out and add a playful tone to the site.

 * #### Typography

   [Lobster font](https://fonts.google.com/specimen/Lobster) has been used for the main heading as it is more untraditional and conveys playfulness.